mwinters-stuff/simple-material-table/README.md

 # simple-material-table

-An that provides a material design table.
+A web component that provides a material design table.

 ## Install